Open Your Present

-- Adorable Abomination: Who'd have thought that a Furby Expy would be a monster capable of leading a ritual used to destroy the only monster that's truly evil.
-Besides everyone that owned a Furby in the 90's.
+- Adorable Abomination: Who'd have thought that a Furby Expy would be a monster capable of leading a ritual used to destroy the only monster that's truly evil?
+Besides everyone that owned a Furby in the 90's, that is.

 - Antagonist Title: Kinda, since while the Big Bad is a Tattletail, it's Mama Tattletail, none of the others.

 - Author Avatar: Waygetter Electronics, the company that made the game, is also the in-universe creator of the Tattletail toys.

 - Badass Adorable: Surprisingly, the titular Tattletails.
 In fact, they manage to use Ritual Magic to seal their "Mama" away.